zenzay/esphome-power-meter/README.md

 ESPHome Power Meter
 ====================

-## A Release version is not quite ready yet.
-A few bugs to get rid off first. ##

 ### Yet another version of a non-invasive Power Meter for use in [Home Assistant](https://www.home-assistant.io/), using the [Pulse Meter](https://esphome.io/components/sensor/pulse_meter.html) component in [ESPHome](https://esphome.io/). ###

 I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
 I decided that it would be cool to also have the ESP track costs as well.
 That way I could do away with Rieman Sum and Utility Meter integrations in HA.